makrai/notes/suppa20-slovak-summ.md

 * single-document summarization has seen significant interest in the past few ys
 * ROUGE metric assumes its input to be written in English
 * we aim to address issues by introducing
-  * a summarization dataset of articles from a popular Slovak news site and
+  * a summarization dataset of articles from a popular Slovak news site
   * proposing small adaptation to the ROUGE metric that make it better suited
   * Several baselines are evaluated on the dataset, including an
     * extractive approach based on the Multilingual version of BERT